Boothby Graffoe (comedian)

-Boothby Graffoe (born James Martyn Rogers, 1962) is an English comedian, singer, songwriter and playwright.
-He is particularly known for his surreal sense of humour and work with Canadian band Barenaked Ladies.
+Boothby Graffoe (born James Martyn Rogers, 1961) is an English comedian, singer, songwriter and playwright.
+He is particularly known for his surreal sense of humour and work with the Canadian band Barenaked Ladies.

 Early life

-Rogers was born in 1962 in Hull, East Riding of Yorkshire, England.
+Rogers was born in 1961 in Hull, England.
 For the latter part of his schooling, he attended Queen Elizabeth's Grammar School, Horncastle.
-At the age of 18, he became a member of the redcoats at a Butlins on the south coast.
+At the age of 18, he worked as a lifeguard at a Butlins resort.
 He named his alter ego after an English village while driving back from a gig in the late 1980s.
-His family still live in the Tattershall area.
-He claims to be the only comedian in the world named after a Lincolnshire village.

 Stand-up comedy

 Graffoe often incorporates guitar playing into his stage act, through his oddball (and usually slightly twisted) songs, including such titles as "Planet Dog", "Woof" and his album's title track, "Wot Italian" (sometimes referred to as "Umbrella Head Boy").
 Some of his song titles are still more surreal, in that they do not reflect the subject matter, such as "Giraffes Don't Play Harmonicas, So It Can't Be a Giraffe" and "The Consequences of Living in a Container".
 He is currently accompanied by the violinist Nick Pynn, having previously toured with acoustic guitarist Antonio Forcione.

-He explained his reasons for increasingly irrelevant song titles as – essentially – ways to avoid giving away the key phrases or punchlines in his songs.
-For instance, he renamed "Umbrella Head Boy" to "Wot Italian" after realising that audiences familiar with his work would ask him to "Play Umbrella Head Boy", thus rendering the surprise element of this line in the song redundant to others.

-In 2005 he participated in the Danish stand-up tour "Stand-up DK|UK|OK" with Danish comedians Rune Klan, Carsten Eskelund and Geo, this went on tour around Denmark and was never released on DVD.

-On a tour of Scotland in February–March 2007, Graffoe announced his intention to retire from stand-up comedy and concentrate on writing for Omid Djalili.
+On a tour of Scotland in 2007, Graffoe announced his intention to retire from stand-up comedy and concentrate on writing for Omid Djalili.
 He subsequently toured as a warm-up act for Djalili and Barenaked Ladies, but has recently announced a new tour and album (Songs for Dogs' Funerals).
 He is a regular performer at the annual Edinburgh Festival Fringe.

 Graffoe has won several awards, including the 2002 Adelaide Fringe Award for Excellence, and the Time Out Comedy Award.
-He has been nominated for British comedy's prestigious Perrier Award.
+He has been nominated for British comedy's Perrier Award.

 Radio

-Graffoe started his career in 1988 on BBC Radio Lincolnshire, when he presented a two-hour programme (Boothby Graffoe Live) on Friday evenings until late 1990.
+Graffoe started his radio career in 1988 on BBC Radio Lincolnshire, when he presented a two-hour programme (Boothby Graffoe Live) on Friday evenings until late 1990.

 He appeared regularly on BBC Radio 4's Loose Ends with Ned Sherrin.

 He made the following comedy and music series for Radio 4: